-Crane Development strives to provide spaces for retailers to grow their businesses in aesthetically pleasing and safe environments.
-The design of one's store internally and externally plays a monumental role in the functionality of operations and customer experience.
-We help integrate optimal storefront design with your brand to maximize profit.
-We are currently working with local restaurant Fowl and Fodder and MacPherson Architects to design and build a unique storefront in the heart of downtown Toledo.
+The design of one's store internally and externally plays a monumental role in the functionality of operations, customer experience and most importantly, profit.
+Crane Development helps integrate optimal storefront design with your brand to drive customers and produce sales.
+We recently worked with the local Toledo, Ohio restaurant Fowl and Fodder and MacPherson Architects to design and build a unique storefront in the heart of downtown Toledo.

 The following are widely accepted storefront design standards authored by urban planner and acclaimed leader of new urbanism, Robert Gibbs in his book, Principles of Urban Retail Planning and Development.